Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/Survey_Concepts_Tree_Terrain.md

 If GPS/GSM signal is good, use Rover to orient the station (three points are recommended).
 Notice the error rate.
 An error of up to 5 cm is acceptable.
 Notice that with the prism, you can reach a few kilometers.
 Thus, try far areas visible from TS that possibly have a better signal.

 If the GPS/GSM signal is no satisfactory, use benchmarks to orient TS.
 Thee or two (if TS is set up on a benchmark) benchmarks should be visible from TS.
-Measure the required benchmarks from Survey/StationSetup menu (see Totalstation_and_Rover_Survey.md).
+Measure the required benchmarks from Survey/StationSetup menu (see [this](Totalstation_and_Rover_Survey.md) page).

 If the GPS/GSM signal is no satisfactory and benchmarks are not available, try to detect the nearest area with a satisfactory signal.
 Place TS somewhere in between of the shooting area and the base GPS station.
 Make sure you can see Rover (while it has a satisfactory error rate, which is up to 3 cm) from TS.
 Orient TS with Rover.
 Try to reach the closest area visible from the area of interest.
 Measure new benchmarks using the prism.